-Israeli council approve 510 new West Bank settlement units
+Israeli authorities approve 510 new units at illegal settlements near Bethlehem

 The Gush Etzion council, which represents Jewish settlers in the area, approved the developments in the settlements south and east of Bethlehem, said Hasan Berejiya, director of the Palestinian Wall and Settlement Resistance Commission.